vandenng/vandenng/README.md

 - Hi, I’m Nate
 - Looking to collaborate on a project?
 - You've come to the right place!
-- Let's connect and find out how we can bring the project to life!
+- Let's connect and find out how we can bring this project to life!
 - Contact: nathan@lifehouse.dev
 <!---
 vandenng/vandenng is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.